fransallen/favicone/README.md

 If you are using Favicone for your application or website, we invite you to contribute by sending a pull request to add your app/website to the list of users.
 We would love to showcase how Favicone is being utilized in different projects!

+## The Problems

+Obtaining a favicon from a website can be a challenging task due to the inconsistent locations where the favicon.ico file or favicon references may be found.
+The following are common sources where a favicon can be located:

+1. favicon.ico file: Traditionally, websites have placed the favicon.ico file at the root directory of the website.
+However, this is not always the case, and the favicon.ico file may be located in different directories or have a different file name.

+2. HTML code: Websites often define a favicon link in their HTML code using the `<link>` tag with the `rel="icon"` attribute.
+The `href` attribute specifies the URL of the favicon.
+However, the favicon link can have different variations, such as `rel="shortcut icon"`, `rel="apple-touch-icon"`, or other custom variations.

+3. Web manifest file: Modern websites using progressive web app (PWA) technologies may define a web manifest file (manifest.json) that includes information about the website's icons, including the favicon.
+The web manifest file can specify different sizes and formats for the icons.

+These variations in favicon locations and references make it challenging to reliably fetch the favicon for a given website.
+Favicone aims to address these challenges by searching for the favicon in multiple sources, including the favicon.ico file, HTML code, and web manifest files.

 ## Similar Services

 - [DuckDuckGo Favicons API](https://duckduckgo.com/duckduckgo-help-pages/privacy/favicons/)